| Title: | Geographical Risk Analysis Based on Habitat Connectivity |

 me |

-A GeoRaster object representing mean risk index. |
+A GeoRaster object representing mean habitat connectivity. |

 vari |

-A GeoRaster object representing variance. |
+A GeoRaster object representing variance in habitat connectivity. |

 dif |